MdR4GhiB/Calculator/README.md

 # Calculator
-This is simple calculator using java script and htmal
+This is simple calculator using java script and HTML